 While entry-level product management roles tend to be harder to find, in recent years more and more companies are offering these positions.
 Better yet, these PM opportunities are not just at college job fairs, they're becoming more prevalent at other career fairs and recruiting events as well.

-In this post I'll go over some tips for aspiring product managers, based on my personal experience interacting with people at the job fair who were interested in my company's PM role.
+In this post, I'll go over some tips for aspiring product managers, based on my personal experience interacting with people at the job fair who were interested in my 's PM role.
 My goal is to identify key factors that set the best candidates apart from the less memorable candidates.
-A lot of these tips are also best practice for job fairs and recruiting in general, so read on to make sure you have these in your job-hunting arsenal.
+A lot of these tips are also best practices for job fairs and recruiting in general, so read on to make sure you have these in your job-hunting arsenal.

-1. Do research on the company and role beforehand
+1. Do research on the and role beforehand

 2. Talk about relevant previous experience and side projects